GRAILunholy/LE-Screencap-Buddy/README.md

 ## Warnings:
 Not a good mod but it'll do the trick.
 Made for myself but if you find this, things you should keep in mind:

-- not packaged correctly, no releases atm. zip folder contents for each game separately and import manually. ignore warnings
 - if you open the menu while scaleform ui is hidden it looks fucked up but just hit the button again itll come back
 - F8 also hides reticules AND their interraction box, so you cant open doors or talk to people (hit it again they'll come back) \[why are lens flares connected to reticules in game anyway lol]
 - le1 does not have a lensflare toggle, scaleform controls interactable objects as well (but are still usable, interestingly enough?)
-- huh? rebind load save f4?? whats default? old notes makes me want to aaaaaaaaaaaaAAAAAAAAAAA
+- quickload last save is default bound to f9, attempted to rebind to f7 by default to no luck, so i recommend rebinding that manually so you dont accidentally load a save while trying to disable the HUD lol

 ## Personal Reccs:
 - secondary screenshot location for higher quality png over bmp
 - list of mods shown in screenshots, that one you'll need to figure out
-> nevermind i can't figure out how to do the rebind of quicksave so for now, recommend manual rebind lol

 thanks to:
 nanuke, herobrine24, tajfun403